tonymullen/ups-website/src/partials/s16se/hw/hw8-Ethics-description.html.md

 In this assignment, you will be writing about a single ethical decision (of your choice) posed by an aspect of a software development project.
 For example, you might consider the decision to [utilize social network members as participants in psychological/sociological experiments](http://www.wsj.com/articles/furor-erupts-over-facebook-experiment-on-users-1404085840).
 You may choose your own situation (e.g., based on the readings from class or your own interests/experience).
 Note that your situation should be reflect an actual real-life dilemma; it will not be a simple case study as in the Brinkman reading.
 (The situation may be hypothetical, but should be grounded in actual events).

-Once you have chosen a situation, you should analyze the situation using **two (2)** different ethical theories that we discussed in class:
+Once you have chosen a situation, you should analyze the situation using **two (2)** different ethical theories.
+These may be among those discussed in class and described in the readings, for example Virtue Ethics, Utilitarian Ethics (act or rule), and Deontological Ethics.
+If you are motivated to do so, you may consider the situation from the viewpoint of other ethical theories outside of those we touched on in class, but please be sure to provide adequate references.

-1. Virtue Ethics
-2. Utilitarian Ethics (act or rule)
-3. Deontological Ethics

-You will apply each of these ethical systems to the situation and determine the ethical course of action, comparing and contrasting the results.
+You will apply each of the ethical systems you've chosen to the situation and determine the ethical course of action, comparing and contrasting the results.

 ## Paper Content